 EOS-448 is designed to restore immune responses through multiple mechanisms.
 As illustrated in the figure below on the left, EOS-448 is designed to (1) block the binding of CD155 and CD112 to TIGIT, which frees these ligands to bind to the stimulatory receptor, CD226, resulting in activation of immune cells leading to immune-mediated killing of tumor cells which (2) releases tumor antigens that further activate the immune response.
-In addition, as illustrated in the figure below on the right, the Fc portion of EOS-448 is designed to (3) deplete immunosuppressive Tregs by engaging the FcgR, expressed on NK cells and macrophages via antibody-mediated cell killing and (4) also lead to the release of cytokines, which activate additional immune cells to enhance the immune response.
+In addition, as illustrated in the figure below on the right, the Fc portion of EOS-448 is designed to (3) deplete immunosuppressive Tregs by engaging the FcgR, expressed on NK cells and macrophages via antibodymediated cell killing and (4) also lead to the release of cytokines, which activate additional immune cells to enhance the immune response.

 We created equivalent versions of anti-TIGIT antibodies in development by others, based on sequences from the patents of Mereo, Genentech, Bristol-Myers Squibb, Merck and Arcus and compared them to EOS-448 in preclinical assays.
-As shown in the figure below, compared to these antibodies, EOS-448 had higher binding affinity for CD8+ T cells and generated higher levels of immune cell activation as determined using an IL-2 promoterdependent functional assay.
+As shown in the figure below, compared to these antibodies, EOS-448 had high binding affinity for CD8+ T cells and broke the interaction between TIGIT and CD155 at low concentrations of the antibody.
+Affinity was not assessed on other immune cells that express TIGIT.
+EOS-448 also generated high levels of immune cell activation as determined using an IL-2 promoter-dependent functional assay.
 In our antibody screening studies, we have found that functional activity can be independent of affinity, and chose an antibody that was optimized for both.
 We believe these properties could translate into superior clinical benefit of EOS-448 as compared to other anti-TIGIT antibodies in development.